What is a Patient and Family Advisory Council? (PFAC)

 Specific roles of council members may include: serving as a sounding board for new initiatives; generating ideas; sharing best practices; planning and evaluating programs; and providing input on institutional policies, programs, and practices.

-PFACs at Saskatoon Health Region
+PFACs in Saskatoon

 - Aboriginal Peoples